caufieldpeterj/mockbuster/README.md

 Too many streaming services, movies/series to watch, no way to optimize what you watch and when!

-## General app idea
+## Application Idea

-User Watchlist: "Your personal inventory of Video entertainment programs to reserve until you are ready to view them with your favorite snacks!!"
+The Watchlist: "Your personal inventory of Video entertainment programs to reserve until you are ready to view them with your favorite snacks!!"

 ## Mockbuster